dipaish/www23/layout.md

 - [Layout 2](https://dipaish.github.io/www2020/images/layout2.PNG)

 ***Floats***
 The float property was introduced to allow web developers to implement simple layouts involving an image floating inside a column of text, with the text wrapping around the left or right of it.
 The kind of thing you might get in a newspaper layout.
-Floats are commonly used to create entier website layouts.
+Floats are commonly used to create entire website layouts.

 **Example of a flexbox layout:**